Toranktto/bsd-plotutils/README.md

 ## Contents

-This repository contains the `libplot` library with its drivers and programs:
+This repository contains the `libplot` library with its drivers and programs (as well as manual pages for them):

 * `plot` — reads plot in device-independent binary format and draws it on the device.
 * `tplot` — alias to `plot` (for compatibility with SVR4 shell scripts).